Singapore Company Registration in 2025 | 100% Remote Incorporation

 Step 1: Decide on a business name and reserve it

-Step 2: Decide the corporate structure
+Step 2: Decide on the corporate structure

 The next step to incorporate a company in Singapore involves deciding the form of business you wish to incorporate.
 To register a company in Singapore, you have the option of setting up a Private Limited Company, a Sole proprietorship, or any other form of business.
-A private limited company in Singapore is the most commonly used business structure.

 Step 3: Prepare the necessary documents